toddknutson/software_tips/rclone/readme.md

 * Create (or modify) an rclone config file.
 This process only needs to be done once.
 The resulting config file is stored in your home directory.
-**NOTE: you can get your access_keys from a the bottom of this website (you must be logged in). [https://www.msi.umn.edu/content/second-tier-storage](https://www.msi.umn.edu/content/second-tier-storage)**
+**NOTE: you can get your access_keys from a the bottom of this website (you must be logged in). [https://www.msi.umn.edu/content/second-tier-storage](https://www.msi.umn.edu/content/second-tier-storage)**.
+You may also be able to get these values by running: `s3info -u $USER`

 		rclone config
 		cat $HOME/.config/rclone/rclone.conf